DDT5/snip1155-reference-impl/tests/README.md

 docker ps    # to check if the container is still running
 ```

-To add tsconfig.json file (although not strictly necessary to run the tests), go the `./tests` directory, then:
+To add tsconfig.json file, go the `./tests` directory, then:
 ```sh
 npx tsc --init
 ```